nimblestart/mattwaler-tea/src/blog/switch-statements-nunjucks.md

 ---
 title: Switch Statements Exist in Nunjucks
+excerpt:
-excerpt: Despite not being in the docs, you can absolutely use switch statements in Nunjucks.
+  Despite not being in the docs, you can absolutely use switch statements in Nunjucks.
 In this blog post I show you how it's done!
 date: 2020-03-15
-tlrd: Clean up some conditional statements by using switch statements, not if-else blocks.
 ---

 ## It's not a bug, it's a feature